Women's Basketball Coaching Staff

-Olson has led the Bulldogs to national tournament appearances in five of the past six years.
-His five national tournament trips and 11 national tournament wins are the most among all coaches in the history of Concordia women's basketball.
-He owns a record of 7-5 at the national championships with one semifinal and two quarterfinal appearances.
+Olson has led the Bulldogs to national tournament appearances in six of the past seven years.
+His six national tournament trips and 11 national tournament wins are the most among all coaches in the history of Concordia women's basketball.
+He owns a record of 7-6 at the national championships with one semifinal and two quarterfinal appearances.
 Named the 2012 GPAC coach of the year, Olson garnered midlands/state college coach of the year honors from the Lincoln Journal Star and Omaha World-Herald in 2015.
 He's twice been tabbed a Women's Basketball Coaches Association region II coach of the year (2012 and 2015).

 A native of Omaha, Neb., Olson was a three-year letterwinner for the Bulldogs in both basketball and tennis.
 During his basketball career he helped the Bulldogs make two NAIA National Tournament appearances, win three Concordia Invitational Tournament (CIT) titles and capture a GPAC Tournament Championship.